 More information on the RCN's involvement with infection prevention and control and antimicrobial resistance

 The RCN, through the professional lead for Infection Prevention and Control (IPC), provides visible and clinical leadership in support of Infection Prevention and Control and antimicrobial resistance (AMR).
-In addition to our strategic activity, we work to ensure that any resources we develop add value to our members and stakeholders, do not duplicate existing available information and are quality assured.
+In addition to our strategic activity, we work to ensure that any resources we develop add value to our members and stakeholders, do not duplicate existing available information, complement the work of others and are quality assured.

-The RCN hosts an IPC Network which supports the delivery of RCN focused projects or resources.
+The RCN hosts a generic IPC Network which supports the delivery of RCN focused projects or resources involving the prevention of infection.
+A new IPC network to support nurses and others working with Children and Young people (CYP) was launched in 2017.
 Additionally, the RCN is actively involved in strategic work programmes and stakeholder or expert reference group meetings to influence and develop policy on Healthcare Associated Infections, and AMR for all countries of the UK.
 This work closely aligns with RCN activity supporting patient safety, quality improvement and sepsis recognition and management.

-Specific examples of current, strategic work we are currently supporting include:
+Specific examples of current, strategic work we are undertaking or supporting that impacts on the prevention of infection includes:

 In 2013 the RCN joined OneTogether, a global movement aimed at improving patient safety by reduce preventable health care associated infections (HCAIs).